 6) DRESS APPROPRIATELY

-I wanted to wear my own outfit so it looked nicer in pictures (my main concern obviously!) so I wore a loose black maxi dress and took a headscarf and something to cover my arms, but they weren’t happy with it and made me wear one of their Abayas anyway and I got the feeling they like everyone to wear them so you are fully covered.
+I wanted to wear my own outfit so it looked nicer in pictures (my main concern obviously!) so I wore a loose black maxi dress and took a headscarf and something to cover my arms, but they weren’t happy with it and made me wear one of their Abayas anyway.
+I got the feeling they like everyone to wear them so you are fully covered.
 Therefore, I would suggest arriving with the attitude that you’re happy to wear one and if you want to add a bit of colour and style then bring along your own headscarf, otherwise you’ll have to use the hood of the Abaya.
 Also be prepared to take your shoes off and walk barefoot.
+For more information on the dress code, see the Mosque Manners section on the official website.

 7. BRING SUNGLASSES